guillermooo/sublime-undocs/source/core/build_systems.rst

 How to Run a Build System
 *************************

-Build systems can be run by pressing ``F7`` or always upon saving your file.
+Build systems can be run by pressing ``F7`` or set to always run upon saving your file.
 You can also run build systems from the menu if you go to **Tools | Build**.